cox512/Tandem_Coding_Challenge/README.md

 ### Notes on the Project
 ISSUES

-I'm still learning about TDD so the testing on this project isn't terribly robust.
+- I'm still learning about TDD so the testing on this project isn't terribly robust.
 If I had more time I would've dug into the Jest and Enzyme docs more fully to figure out how to test a component's changing props.

 FUTURE ADDITIONS

-I would like to add a 2-player feature with a sudden-death round in case of a tie.
+- I would like to add a two-player feature with a sudden-death round in case of a tie.

-I would like to replace the word-based reactions that pop up after each answer with a variety of positive correct answer emojis or negative incorrect answer ones.
+- I would like to replace the word-based reactions that pop up after each answer with a variety of positive correct answer emojis or negative incorrect answer ones.

 ### Acknowledgments